UESTC-HAM/Radio-Notice/README.md

 # Radio-Notice
-LaTeX script for demonstrating Amateur Radio
+This is a LaTeX script for Amateur Radio promotion.

+## Usage
+Build `main.tex` in `XeTeX` builder.
+Then enjoy!